Teen Leadership Programs

 The Model United Nations program affords high school students the opportunity to research and debate issues of international importance.
 Each year our Model UN Club will have the privilege of debating other teams on their selected issues.
 The importance of this program is the students gaining an appreciation of international affairs and cultural differences.
 Each year, The Community YMCA’s Model UN program culminates at the YMCA Model United Nations Conference, held in January in Hershey, PA.

 The Community YMCA Teen Achievers program is open to all adolescents ages 12-17.
 Groups meet locally at a school and/or community center.
 The program offers practical guidance about preparing for college, provides students the opportunity to improve academically and develop a successful career path.
 The Achievers Program provides the participating teens with mentoring, assistance with college readiness and support for a successful school to work transitions.
 Participating students are provided an opportunity to connect with fellow peers and adults who care about their success, participate in skill building workshops and seminars, and experience Career Days and visits to local colleges for campus tours.
-For more information and a list of meeting locations, click here.
+For more information and a list of meeting locations, call 732.784.6614.
+The Achievers Program also offers a paid internship program for those who qualify.

 Girls Circle encourages the development of strength, courage, confidence, honesty and communication skills in girls, ages 12-18.
 The goal of the program is to enhance girls’ abilities so they are able to take full advantage of their talents, academic interests, career pursuits, and potential for healthy relationships.
 Groups meet weekly in 8- or 10-week sessions at four community locations.